Make-School-Labs/Core-How-the-Internet-Works/docs/Class2.md

 # Firewall layers protecting web servers and databases

+### Firewalls are typically network devices that have two Ethernet ports, one facing the hostile Internet and the other facing your web server or application server.
+The firewall prevents packets that are undesirable from reaching your servers, yet allows acceptable packets to flow in both directions.

 ![](images/ServerDefenses.png)

 # Load balancer

+### Load balancers are often hardware network devices that have one Ethernet port facing the Internet, and a dozen or more Ethernet ports facing individual servers.
+The load balancer uses information from the servers to send new client session requests to different servers spreading the load evenly among them, avoiding overloading any one server.

 ![](images/LoadBalancer.png)

 # Second data center as backup deployment

+### Commercial web sites that have business critical operation requirements often use two or more data centers in different areas to provide backup and load sharing.
+If the primary data center experiences a failure, from say an Earthquake, the alternative data center picks up the load and the clients are able to continue using the site, unaware that the primary site is down.

 ![](images/RedundantDataCenter.png)

 # Dynamic web server has both unchanging content and user specific content delivered from a application server and database

+### Most web sites have static content, such as pictures, format data (CSS) and unchanging web page content that is best served directly from a web server.
+Some portion of the web sites content is usually client specific based on their login credentials.
+The user specific content is dynamic and served by a application server in conjunction with a database server.

 ![](images/DynamicWebContent.png)

 # SQL Injection Attack

+### One of the more common and easily avoidable web site hack attacks is called a SQL injection attack.
+In this case a clever hacker looks at the web page and figures out that certain fields in a web form do not scrub special characters such as quotes and then feeds a specially constructed string of characters into a field that passes through to the database, causing it to execute a command that the programmers would never want to be possible.
+In the case below, the hacker is attempting to have the database provide the list of users as a response, revealing confidential information.

 ![](images/SQLInjection.png)

 # Distributed Denial Of Service Attack (DDOS)

+### A DDOS attack is often performed by hackers that are attempting to blackmail or damage a company by knocking their web site offline by overloading it with fake traffic.
+The hacker uses a botnet that is controlled by a botnet controller computer.
+Botnets are usually formed by unsuspecting end users computers which have a secret infection of malware that operates without their knowledge, normally leaving their computer unaffected, until it is needed to be part of a DDOS attack.

 ![](images/DDOS.png)